Washington (state): Flora and fauna

 Forests cover about half the state's land area, mostly west of the northern Cascades.
 Approximately two-thirds of Washington's forested area is publicly owned, including 64 percent of federal land.
-Common trees and plants in the region are camassia, Douglas fir, hemlock, penstemon, ponderosa pine, western red cedar, and many species of ferns.
-The state's various areas of wilderness offer sanctuary, with substantially large populations of shorebirds and marine mammals.
+Common trees and plants in the region are camas, Douglas fir, hemlock, penstemon, ponderosa pine, western red cedar, and many species of ferns.
+The state's areas of wilderness offer sanctuary, with substantially large populations of shorebirds and marine mammals.
 The Pacific shore surrounding the San Juan Islands is heavily inhabited by killer, gray, and humpback whales.

 In Eastern Washington, the flora is vastly different.
 Tumbleweeds and sagebrush dominate the landscape throughout large parts of the countryside.
-Russian olives and other trees are common alongside riverbanks; however, apart from the riversides, large swaths of Eastern Washington have no naturally existing trees at all (though many trees have been planted and are irrigated by people).
+Russian olives and other trees are common alongside riverbanks.
+Apart from the riversides, large swaths of Eastern Washington have no naturally existing trees at all, though many trees have been planted and are irrigated by people.
 A wider variety of flora can be found in both the Blue Mountains and the eastern sides of the Cascades.

 Mammals native to the state include the bat, black bear, bobcat, cougar, coyote, deer, elk, gray wolf, hare, moose, mountain beaver, muskrat, opossum, pocket gopher, rabbit, raccoon, river otter, skunk, and tree squirrel.
 Because of the wide range of geography, the state of Washington is home to several different ecoregions, which allow for a varied range of bird species.
 This range includes raptors, shorebirds, woodland birds, grassland birds, ducks, and others.
 There have also been a large number of species introduced to Washington, dating back to the early 18th century, including horses and burros.

 The channel catfish, lamprey, and sturgeon are among the 400 known freshwater fishes.
 Along with the Cascades frog, there are several forms of snakes that define the most prominent reptiles and amphibians.
 Coastal bays and islands are often inhabited by plentiful amounts of shellfish and whales.
 There are five species of salmon that ascend the Western Washington area, from streams to spawn.

 Washington has a variety of National Park Service units.
 Among these are the Alta Lake State Park, Lake Roosevelt National Recreation Area, San Juan Islands National Wildlife Refuge, as well as three national parks—the Olympic National Park, North Cascades National Park, and Mount Rainier National Park.
 The three national parks were established between 1899 and 1968.
 Almost 95 percent (876,517 acres, 354,714 hectares, 3,547.14 square kilometers) of Olympic National Park's area has been designated as wilderness under the National Wilderness Preservation System.

-Additionally, there are 143 state parks and 9 national forests, run by the Washington State Park System and the United States Forest Service.
+There are 143 state parks and 9 national forests, run by the Washington State Park System and the United States Forest Service.
 The Okanogan National Forest is the largest national forest on the West Coast, encompassing 1499023 acre.
 It is managed together as the Okanogan–Wenatchee National Forest, encompassing a considerably larger area of around 3239404 acre.